Denis Higgs: Life

 He earned degrees from Cambridge University, St John's College, in England, University of the Witwatersrand in South Africa, and McMaster University in Canada.

 In 1962, he became a member of the National Committee of Liberation, a movement whose main objective was to dismantle the apartheid in South Africa.

 On 28 August 1964, he was kidnapped from his home in Lusaka, Zambia.
-Then South Africa's Justice Minister John Vorster, who later became Prime Minister, denied any involvement by either the South African government or the police.
+Then South Africa's Justice Minister John Vorster, who later became Prime Minister, denied any involvement by either the South African government or the police, but accused Higgs of being an accessory to the bombing that killed Ethel Rhys and wounded many others.

 On 1 September, an unidentified man who claimed to be part of British Protectorates called the Rand Daily Mail newspaper and gave specific details of Denis Higgs's whereabouts.
 On 2 September, police authorities found him.
 He was blindfolded and bound in a van over by the Zoo Park area.
+Although Higgs was wanted for the Johannesburg railway bombing that killed Rhys, authorities declined to prosecute since Higgs had been returned to South Africa via an extrajudicial kidnapping rather than proper extradition channels.

-On 6 September 1964, Higgs fled to London, accompanied by his family.
-He later stated that he feared for his safety and that of his family, since a day before his departure, the South African government had begun proceedings of extradition for his alleged participation in the explosion at the Johannesburg Railway Station.
+After first leaving South Africa to return to Zambia, on 6 September 1964, Higgs fled to London, accompanied by his family.
+He later stated that he feared for his safety and that of his family, since a day before his departure, the South African government had begun proceedings of extradition for his alleged participation in the explosion at the Johannesburg Railway Station that killed Rhys.